000benniu/LiferayPaaS_sample_project_J/Readme.md

 * You are invited to become an Admin member on project lctjpsteam1101
 2. [Optional] Clone the project ot local, diff and check if there are any changes.
 * Service change log :https://help.liferay.com/hc/en-us/sections/360006251311-Services-Changelog

+* Current: 05/23/2023

-3. Config CI from https://console.liferay.cloud/, connect with personal git project.
+1. Config CI from https://console.liferay.cloud/, connect with personal git project.
 (Also can use project provided by dxp cloud team as default. eg. https://github.com/dxpcloud/[projectID]).
 ```
 JENKINS_ADMIN_USER_NAME [ProjectID] // keep as default
 JENKINS_URL [CI's URL] // keep as default